 If you want someone to own something, you need to empower them to have that responsibility.
 That means giving them a say on strategy, projects, or processes that impacts their work.
 You can’t tell someone they own result x and then make a decision without them that affects their ability to hit result x.

 Employees who feel ownership will in turn want a bigger role in decisions affecting their work.

 Giving your team a voice also helps build a sense of ownership.
 Having the ability to influence strategy, a project, or job design helps employees feel more connected to their own work and the results that they’re accountable for.

 This is the biggest reason we added the Discussions feature set to the SoapBox app.
 Discussions is an organized place to gather employee input and make decisions as a team.

 The payoff when employees take ownership

-Whether they’re an intern or the CTO, they make decisions with more thought, responsibility, and care.
-They’re more driven, more motivated, and take more initiative.
+Whether someone is an intern or a CxO, having a sense of ownership results in making decisions with more thought, responsibility, and care.
+Employees are more driven, more motivated, and take more initiative.
 They approach work with innovation and creativity, and they’re constantly improving and developing, not just going through the motions.